wohaco/despace/venera_1.md

 <p style="page-break-after:always"> </p>

 ## Spacecraft
-Venera 1 was a 643.5 kg spacecraft consisting of a cylindrical body 1.05 m in diameter topped by a dome, totalling 2.035 m in height.
+Venera 1 was a 643.5 ㎏ spacecraft consisting of a cylindrical body 1.05 m in diameter topped by a dome, totalling 2.035 m in height.
 This was pressurized to 1.2 atm with dry nitrogen, with internal fans to maintain even distribution of heat.
 Two solar panels extended from the cylinder, charging a bank of silver‑zinc batteries.
-A 2 m parabolic wire‑mesh antenna was designed to send data from Venus to Earth on a frequency of 922.8 MHz.
+A 2 m parabolic wire‑mesh antenna was designed to send data from Venus to Earth on a frequency of 922.8 ㎒.
 A 2.4 m antenna boom was used to transmit short‑wave signals during the near‑Earth phase of the mission.
 Semidirectional quadrupole antennas mounted on the solar panels provided routine telemetry and telecommand contact with Earth during the mission, on a circularly‑polarized decimetre radio band.

 An experiment attached to one solar panel measured temperatures of experimental coatings.
 Infrared and/or ultraviolet radiometers may have been included.
 The dome contained a KDU‑414 engine used for mid‑course corrections.
 Temperature control was achieved by motorized thermal shutters.